syntevo/blog/_posts/2025/2025-07-15-wearedevelopers.md

 #### Why a cat?
 Because cats are curious, independent, and always land on their feet — just like we want **you** to feel when working with SmartGit.

-At WeAreDevelopers, SmartGitty made her first live appearance — as a **life-size figure** ready for photos.
-In future you'll also find her in our **tutorials, animations, and feature explainers**.
+At WeAreDevelopers, SmartGitty made her first live appearance as a **life-sized figure** ready for photos.
 Even a serious tool can have a friendly interface — and a recognizable face.
+In the future, expect to see her in other places (both offline and online), too 😸

 Thanks to everyone who stopped by, shared feedback, or simply took a photo with SmartGitty.
 We enjoyed the exchange and look forward to seeing some of you again — online or at upcoming events.